squidfunk/mkdocs-material/docs/setup/changing-the-language.md

   direction: ltr
 ```

-:material-cursor-default-click-outline: click on a tile to change the
+:material-cursor-default-click-outline: Click on a tile to change the
 directionality:

 <div class="tx-switch">